ivkuznetsov/GridView/README.md

 }
 ```

-The custom view can be added to the snapshot:
+A custom view can be added to the snapshot:
 ```swift
 snapshot.add(SomeView())
 snapshot.add(SomeView(), staticHeight: 100)